The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: Luminosity function constructed from the colour stretch parameter

 \section{Luminosity function constructed from the colour stretch parameter}

-After obtaining the color stretch parameter \sgr for the vast majority of the BTS sample and choosing a sub-sample that is nearly complete, we can construct the LF by differentiating Equation~\eqref{eq:rate} with respect to the chosen parameter (e.g., $ \msgr $, $M_r$).
-The calculation and comparison of LFs from different sub-samples are described in Appendix~\ref{app:volume corr}.
+After obtaining the color stretch parameter \sgr\ for the vast majority of the BTS sample and choosing a subsample that is nearly complete, we can construct the LF by differentiating Equation~\eqref{eq:rate} with respect to the chosen parameter (e.g., $ \msgr $, and $M_r$).
+The calculation and comparison of LFs from different subsamples are described in Appendix~\ref{app:volume corr}.

-The \sgr distribution is shown in Figure~\ref{fig:LF Ni}.
+The \sgr\ distribution is shown in Figure~\ref{fig:LF Ni}.
 As can be seen in the figure, the distribution peaks at $ \msgr\approx1 $ and drops monotonically on both sides, up to $ \msgr\approx1.3 $ at the high end and down to $ \msgr\approx0.35 $ at the low end.
 However, this is probably not the lower limit, as SN 2006mr from the CSP sample has a color stretch value of $ \msgr\approx0.3 $.
-The upper limit marks the highest rate to detect no events at 95 per cent confidence for an \sgr bin size of 0.1.
-We show in Section~\ref{sec:unimodal} that the \sgr distribution is consistent with a unimodal, featureless distribution.
+The upper limit marks the highest rate to detect no events at 95 per cent confidence for an \sgr\ bin size of 0.1.
+We show in Section~\ref{sec:unimodal} that the \sgr\ distribution is consistent with a unimodal, featureless distribution.